makerdao/community/governance/votes/Executive Vote - May 16, 2024.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:

 - A total of TBD MKR will be distributed to TBD Aligned Delegates as compensation for May 2024.
-- 20.84 MKR will be distributed as part of a whistleblower bounty.
+- 20.84 MKR will be distributed as a whistleblower bounty.
 - Multiple stability fees will be reduced, as will the Dai Savings Rate.
 - A keeper network job will be updated.
-- 5,358,007 DAI and 1,969.17 MKR will be transferred to the Launch Project.
+- **5,358,007 DAI** and **1,969.17 MKR** will be transferred to the Launch Project.
-- A total of 55,000 DAI will be distributed as part of a Bug Bounty payment.
+- A total of **55,000 DAI** will be distributed as part of a Bug Bounty payment.
-- A Spark proxy spell will be triggered.
+- A Spark proxy spell will be executed.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**